William Shakespeare Conspiracy Theories

 There are numerous other candidates for Shakespearean authorship such as Roger Manners, the Fifth Earl of Rutland.
 While put forward in 1907 by Karl Bleibtreu, the theory did not have the same following as the Marlovian, Oxfordian or Baconian theories of Shakespearean ownership.
 James Greenstreet put forward William Stanley, the Sixth Earl of Derby, as a candidate in 1891.
 A minor variant of the Oxford theory is the Prince Tudor Theory, which has received less attention, where De Vere is a literary genius who becomes the lover of Queen Elizabeth.

-Practically all academic documentation of the type commonly believed to be the founding piece of evidence for authorship of a literary work points to Shakespeare being the owner of his own plays.
+Practically all academic documentation of the type commonly believed to be the founding piece of evidence for the authorship of a literary work points to Shakespeare being the owner of his own plays.
 This includes title pages, testimonies from other poets and historians as well as official records.
-Many notable poets at the time described Shakespeare as an excellent poet “and of honest, and of an open, and free nature; had an excellent fancy; brave notions, and gentle expressions” [Ben Johnson, playwright and poet].
+Many notable poets at the time described Shakespeare as an excellent poet “and of honest, and of an open, and free nature; had an excellent fancy; brave notions, and gentle expressions” [Ben Johnson, playwright, and poet].
 The earlier quote from Mark Twain is actually false.
-By all conventional standards of proof we can prove that Shakespeare is in fact the author of Shakespeare.
+By all conventional standards of proof, we can prove that Shakespeare is, in fact, the author of Shakespeare.
 It is up to the theorists to prove beyond reasonable doubt that Shakespeare was not the author of Shakespeare, which they were unable to do in two court cases of independent judges well versed in logic and reasoning.

-However the theorists contend that these documents are falsified, leaving the theory in the irreconcilable position where nothing can be proven.
-Much of the theories stem from class division, with many of the rich aristocratic class unable to accept that a literary genius named William Shakespeare grew up in a poor and backward district and could write exceptionally well without being educated in an establishment such as Oxford.
+However, the theorists contend that these documents are falsified, leaving the theory in the irreconcilable position where nothing can be proven.
+Much of the theories stem from the class division, with many of the wealthy aristocratic class unable to accept that a literary genius named William Shakespeare grew up in a poor and backward district and could write exceptionally well without being educated in an establishment such as Oxford.